jswoboda/weathercheck/README.md

 ## Notes

 When using the gps module from adafruit the serial port is not always `/dev/ttyUSB0` if using the USB-C version of the module.
-It's usually in the `/dev/serial/`
+It should be in the `/dev/serial/` directory and will require some digging and trial and error.